West Coast Road Trip – Part 1

 - Carmel by the Sea

-For dinner or a quick drink, the Haight Ashbury neighbourhood is ideal.
+Looking for a dinner or drinks spot?
+The Haight Ashbury neighbourhood is my personal favorite!
 This area is home to the hippy movement from the 60’s.
-Today it welcomes people that rebel against the money making tech corporation hurricane taking San Francisco by storm.
+Consequently, you will find a very unique array of shops, bars and restaurants with a retro feel.
+Today, it welcomes people that rebel against the money making tech corporation hurricane taking San Francisco by storm.

-After a crazy 30 hours in SF and a happy dance for getting back my suitcase, I went to the airport to pick up my rental Camaro.
-You can get a convertible car for circa 900euros if you book early.
-For the ultimate road trip experience and killer photographs I personally recommend splurging a little to get a convertible.
+After a crazy 30 hours in SF, I went to the airport to pick up my rental Camaro car.
+If you book a couple of months early, you can get a convertible car for circa 900euros.
+For the ultimate road trip experience and killer photographs, I personally recommend splurging a little to get a convertible.

 Useful tip: Search the area where you book your hotel really carefully.
-You can be downtown but also end up on a sketchy street in neighbourhood where you won’t feel at ease walking around early in the morning or dinner time.
-To give you an example, my hotel was lovely but the street right across was full of homeless people.
+You can be downtown but also end up on a sketchy street in a neighbourhood where you won’t feel at ease walking around early in the morning or dinner time (this was my case).

 Yosemite National Park